Home

 VC vs. PE Performance — Common Questions

 Over long time horizons, top-quartile VC outperforms top-quartile PE on IRR and TVPI — but median VC underperforms median PE.
 The key insight: PE has a tighter return distribution, making it less dependent on picking a top-quartile manager.
 Cambridge Associates data shows median PE consistently beats median VC.
-But the best VC returns (5–10x TVPI) are not achievable in PE due to the power law dynamics of early-stage tech investing.
+But the best VC returns (3x+ TVPI for top quartile mature funds) are not achievable in PE due to the power law dynamics of early-stage tech investing.
+In 2026, the biggest divergence is on DPI — PE is returning cash while VC LPs wait.

-What is the typical IRR for private equity?
+What is the typical IRR for private equity in 2026?

 How is VC performance different from PE performance?

 The fundamental difference: VC returns are driven by a small number of very large winners (power law), while PE returns are driven by operational improvement and financial leverage across a broader portfolio.
 VC funds with one 50x return can generate 3x fund returns even if 60% of the portfolio goes to zero.
 PE requires more consistent performance across all portfolio companies.
-This makes VC higher-variance but higher-ceiling than PE.
+In 2026, AI-focused funds are creating a new dynamic — blending VC-like upside with more consistent deployment patterns, outperforming both traditional VC and PE benchmarks.